5 foods that you should stop giving your baby

 Turns out it would have been mainly the latter.

-If you are curious to find out more about first foods and which are the top 5 foods babies never say no to, make sure to enroll in my FREE mini-course which is starting July 6.
-Click the image below to find all the details and grab your seat!
-Enrollment closes July 5.
+If you are curious to find out more about first foods and which are the top foods babies never say no to, you can now download my FREE ebook, teaching you how to vary these foods quickly and easily, with minimum prep and accessible ingredients.

 Let me explain what I mean and why these are foods to avoid giving to babies.